elliottmunoz/svg/README.md

 #Pure SVG ANimations
 ===

-Inspired by the animated SVG found [here](http://tympanus.net/Development/AnimatedSVGIcons/ "Animated SVG Icons") The linked icons are produced using snap.svg.
+Inspired by the animated SVG found [here](http://tympanus.net/Development/AnimatedSVGIcons/ "Animated SVG Icons").

+The linked icons are produced using snap.svg.
 The icons animations here are produced using pure SVG.